lun0522/Notes/IntroToDatabase.md

 (In step 1, S can split itself into at most B-1 partitions, to reduce the tuples in each partition; in step 2, there can be at most B-2 tuples in each partition)

 Unlike sort-merge join, the minimum number of buffer pages in the main memory is determined by the **smaller** relation in this method.
 So if **relation sizes differ greatly** (i.e. the smaller relation is extremely small), hash join is preferred.
 Also, it is highly **parallelizable**.

+####Blocking / Non-Blocking

+- Blocking: needs to read at least one input completely before producing output, eg: SMJ, HJ
+- Non-Blocking: can start when part of input is ready, eg: NLJ

+####Ripple joins

+When we just want to take a random sample from DB, we may want to randomly read a tuple from each relation, join them and calculate some parameters (eg: confidence), and stop when the requirement is satisfied.
+Blocking algorithms cannot be used certainly.

+A better way is:

+1. Retrieve 1 tuple from each of 2 relations, join them, and get 1 tuple
+2. Retrieve 1 more tuple from each of 2 relations, join **all tuples retrieved so far**, and get 4 tuples
+3. Retrieve 1 more, join and get 9 tuples, and so on

+###Intersection

+Equality on all fields is join condition.

+###Cross product

+No equality condition

+###Union(+) / Difference(-)

+- Sorting based approach
+- Hash based approach

+###Aggregate Operations

+Without grouping: scan the whole relation.

+With grouping:

+- Sort on group-by attributes
+- Build a hash table with entries < grouping-value, running-info (eg: min, max, sum) >
+- Index-only scan